 Hepatitis C infection may cause disease outside of the liver (extrahepatic).
 Extrahepatic inflammatory conditions may include:

 More importantly, chronic inflammation caused by chronic hepatitis C can lead to:

-Hepatitis refers to any cause of liver inflammation and scarring of the liver (cirrhosis).
-It is contagious, and is spread from person-to-person by blood-to-blood contact.
-Causes of hepatitis A, B, C and E are viruses: Other types of noninfectious causes of hepatitis include:
+Hepatitis refers to any cause of liver inflammation, with or without scarring of the liver (cirrhosis).
+It is contagious and is spread from person to person by blood-to-blood contact.
+Other viral causes of hepatitis include hepatitis A, B, C, and E.

 How are hepatitis A, B, and E spread?

 How is hepatitis C transmitted or spread?

 Hepatitis C spreads most commonly through inadvertent blood-to-blood exposure from sharing needles during intravenous drug abuse.

 - Recreational drugs and HIV-infected men: There is an especially high incidence of HCV in those who inject recreational drugs and share injection equipment or needles, as well as HIV-infected men who have sex with men, thus these individuals should be screened for the disease at least once a year.

 - Sharing razors, toothbrushes, nail clippers, etc: People with HCV should not share razors or toothbrushes with anyone else, because of the risk of blood-to-blood contact.